Frontend Development Introduction for AI Era

 const body = await request.json();

-// Can read and write files
+// You can read and write files here too

 await fs.writeFile('data.json', JSON.stringify(body));